VictorBezak/carrier-pool/DECISIONS.md

 # Decisions

+> This version of DECISIONS.md was generated entirely by our coding agent

 ## What this iteration is

 The platform end to end — ingestion, normalisation, tenancy, API, UI — plus **two